einsteinx2/usb-5gbit-auto-vlan10-daemon/README.md

 ### Architecture

 - **Language**: Swift
-- **Frameworks**: Foundation, SystemConfiguration
+- **Frameworks**: Foundation, SystemConfiguration, IOKit
-- **Detection Method**: Polling SystemConfiguration for new network interfaces
+- **Detection Method**: IOKit USB device notifications (event-driven, no polling)
 - **Execution**: LaunchDaemon running as root
 - **Logging**: Standard output/error to `/var/log/`

 ### How It Works

 1. Daemon starts on system boot via LaunchDaemon
-2. Initializes list of currently known network interfaces
-3. Polls every second for new interfaces using SystemConfiguration framework
-4. Identifies new Ethernet interfaces and checks USB vendor/product ID using IOKit
-5. Only proceeds if the device matches WisdPi USB 5G Ethernet (VID:3034 PID:33111)
+2. Sets up IOKit notifications for USB device arrival and removal matching WisdPi USB 5G Ethernet (VID:3034 PID:33111)
+3. Waits idle until the target USB device is plugged in (no CPU usage)
+4. **On device connection:**
+   - Receives instant notification when the target device is connected
-6. Waits 2 seconds for driver stabilization
+   - Waits 2 seconds for network driver stabilization
+   - Traverses IOKit registry to find the exact BSD name (e.g., en15) for the USB device
-7. Executes VLAN configuration commands as root
+   - Executes VLAN configuration commands as root
-8. Tracks configured interfaces to avoid duplicate configuration
+   - Tracks configured interface to avoid duplicate configuration
+5. **On device removal:**
+   - Receives instant notification when the target device is unplugged
+   - Destroys the VLAN interface
+   - Clears all tracked configuration state
+6. Returns to idle state, waiting for next device connection

 ### Security Considerations